Below is a list of frequently asked questions about our products but if you have any further questions, please do not hesitate to contact us.

 What safety issues do I need to be aware of when burning a candle?

 It is recommended that you do not burn your candle for more than 4 hours so the candle container does not overheat and become damaged.
 Never move a burning candle as tin or glass containers can became very hot.
 Ensure candles are kept out of reach of children and animals and away from draughts.
 Never leave a candle unattended.
-Do not let a candle burn to the bottom of the container.
+Do not let a candle burn to the bottom of the container and always place your candle on a heat proof mat or coaster.

 What are wax melts?